General sorry for ‘miscommunication’ over vaccine shipments

 The Army general in charge of getting COVID-19 vaccines across the United States apologized on Saturday for “miscommunication” with states over the number of doses to be delivered in the early stages of distribution.

 “I failed.
 I’m adjusting.
-I am fixing and we will move forward from there,” Gen. Gustave Perna told reporters in telephone briefing.
+I am fixing and we will move forward from there,” Gen. Gustave Perna told reporters in a telephone briefing.

 Perna’s remarks came a day after a second vaccine was added in the fight against COVID-19, which has killed more than 312,000 people in the U.S. Governors in more than a dozen states have said the federal government has told them that next week’s shipment of the Pfizer-BioNTech vaccine will be less than originally projected.